awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 + Storage growth prediction for 7 hours based on the `FreeStorageSpace` metrics change in the past hour\.
 For more information on metrics, see [Monitoring with Amazon CloudWatch](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MonitoringOverview.html#monitoring-cloudwatch)\.

 The maximum storage threshold is the limit that you set for autoscaling the DB instance\.
 It has the following constraints:
 + You must set the maximum storage threshold to at least 10% more than the current allocated storage\.
+We recommend setting it to at least 20% more\.

   For example, if you have DB instance with 1000 GiB of allocated storage, then set the maximum storage threshold to at least 1100 GiB\.
 If you don't, you get an error such as Invalid max storage size for *engine\_name*\.
 + For a DB instance that uses Provisioned IOPS storage, the ratio of IOPS to maximum storage threshold \(in GiB\) must be from 1–50 on RDS for SQL Server, and 0\.5–50 on other RDS DB engines\.